sebbeth/SENG4800/README Content Structure.txt

 	- Materials (Various materials and textures for the project)
 	- Source (link to the C++ files)

-2. Source
+2. Source (Main classes and brief description)
-	- Coal Stack
+	- Coal Stack (Used to change the size of the coal stack)
-	- Conveyer Belt
+	- Conveyer Belt (Used to set the material based on what the state is)
-	- File Dialog
+	- File Dialog (Used to generate a file dialog)
-	- Game Base
-	- HVCCC2
-	- HVCCC2 Game Mode
-	- HVCCC
+	- Level Controller (MAIN CLASS OF THE SYSTEM)
+	- Open Dialog (Used to open a dialog and set the path chosen by the user)
+	- Ship (Used to set a ship hidden if the ship is not at the terminal)
+	- Ship loader (Used to change the direction and the material colour based on the state)
+	- Stacker reclaimer (Moves the stacker /reclaimer to the certain position, rotates model, sets material based on state)
+	- Time converter (Used to convert the provided float value into a time value)
+	- Train (used to set position of trains, spawn them in, spawn carriages)
+	- Train Track Spline (creates the railway)